top of page

 Parish Councillors

-The Parish Council of Walsoken is currently made up of 10 Councillors and they are:
+The Parish Council of Walsoken is currently made up of 10 Councillors with one vacancy:

 Fred Leach – Chairman